ChatGPT Password Reset Email Not Arriving

 If Step 3 still produces nothing and Step 1 confirmed a password exists:

-2. Complete that verification — the hold usually clears
+2. Complete that verification — the hold usually clears.

-3. Now try reset again
+3. Then try the reset again.

 Subject: Password reset email never arrives - account hold suspected